Magpul MBUS Pro Steel Sights

 Pair with turret dope cards or reticle holds for distance shooting.

 No matter which curve you choose, record it in your log book and zero card.
 That way holds for head/low-probability targets become instinctive instead of guesswork.
+To see exact drop numbers for your specific load, barrel length, and zero, run it through the ballistics calculator and copy the DOPE card straight to your phone.

 Move the slider to see the point-of-impact difference (inches relative to your point of aim) for each zero concept.
 Positive numbers mean the bullet is hitting above line of sight; negative values are low.